-My career began in newspapers, but I soon moved into magazine writing, becoming editor of Enterprise and the Canadian Chemical News, both national publications.
-From my home base in Vancouver, I continue to freelance for a variety of magazine clients, including Trek, Corporate Knights, The South China Morning Post, Ms and Broadview, among others.
-I have worked in Afghanistan, Kenya, Papua New Guinea, South Africa, Cambodia, El Salvador, Colombia, Haiti, New Zealand and Israel, covering such topics as elephant conservation, HIV-AIDS, illegal logging, the environment, gender rights, science, medicine and culture.
+Roberta Staley has been a college and university educator for 10 years and a journalist for more than two decades.
+Her career began in newspapers, but she soon moved to magazines, becoming editor of Enterprise and the Canadian Chemical News, both national publications.
+From her home base in Vancouver, she continues to freelance for a variety of magazine clients, including Trek, Ms, Corporate Knights, Broadview and The South China Morning Post, among others.
+She has worked in Afghanistan, Kenya, Papua New Guinea, South Africa, Cambodia, El Salvador, Colombia, Haiti, New Zealand and Israel, covering such topics as elephant conservation, HIV-AIDS, illegal logging, the environment, gender rights, science, medicine and culture.

-Currently I am working on another book, Bone Through Skin, a Second World War novel about the experiences of my great aunt and uncle, Sally and Gordon Castle of Vancouver, who survived internment in Hong Kong’s notorious Stanley prisoner of war camp.
-I am also working on a new podcast series set in Vancouver titled Voices of the Downtown Eastside.
+Currently Roberta is working on another book, Bone Through Skin, a Second World War novel about the experiences of her great aunt and uncle, Sally and Gordon Castle of Vancouver, who survived internment in Hong Kong’s notorious Stanley prisoner of war camp.